-As counsel for Rick's Cabaret International, Inc., a Texas corporation ("Company"), you have requested our firm to render this opinion in connection with the Registration Statement of the Company on Form S-3 Amendment No. 1 ("Registration Statement") under the Securities Act of 1933, as amended (the "Act"), filed with the Securities and Exchange Commission relating to the resale of 380,000 shares of common stock, par value \$.01 per share (the "Common Stock") by certain security holders of the Company.
-All of the 380,000 shares of Common Stock are currently outstanding shares of the Company's Common Stock owned by a certain security holders of the Company.
-The Registration Statement also relates to the registration of the issuance of up to 1,160,000 shares of common stock, par value \$.01 per share (the "Common Stock"), consisting of (i) 920,000 shares of Common Stock underlying 920,000 Redeemable Common Stock Purchase Warrants (the "Warrants") of the Company, (ii) 160,000 shares of Common Stock underlying 160,000 Representative's Warrants ("Representative's Warrants") and (iii) 80,000 shares of Common Stock issuable upon the exercise of the Underlying Warrants ("Underlying Warrants").
-The Warrants, Representative's Warrants and the Underlying Warrants are referred to collectively herein as "Warrants."
+As counsel for Rick's Cabaret International, Inc., a Texas corporation ("Company"), you have requested our firm to render this opinion in connection with the Registration Statement of the Company on Form S-3 Amendment No. 1 ("Registration Statement") under the Securities Act of 1933, as amended (the "Act"), filed with the Securities and Exchange Commission relating to the resale by certain security holders of the Company of 729,500 shares of common stock, par value \$.01 per share (the "Common Stock"), consisting of 229,500 shares of Common Stock held by certain security holders of the Company and 500,000 shares of Common Stock underlying options held by certain security holders of the Company.